smol-ninja/dot-claude/commands/commit.md

 Examples:
 - `/commit --only-this` → commit only changes from this chat
-- `/commit --only-this --short` → single-line commit of chat changes only
+- `/commit --only-this --fast` → fast commit of chat changes only
 - `/commit --only-this --push` → commit chat changes and push
-- `/commit --short` → single-line commit
+- `/commit --fast` → quick commit with simplified analysis
 - `/commit --push` → commit and push to remote
-- `/commit --short --push` → single-line commit and push
+- `/commit --fast --push` → fast commit and push
 - `/commit fix auth bug` → type:fix, scope:auth
 - `/commit "add webhook support"` → use as description
-- `/commit docs --short --push` → single-line docs commit and push
+- `/commit docs --fast --push` → fast docs commit and push

 ### STEP 3: Semantic change analysis

+IF `--fast` flag is present:
+- SCAN changes at surface level only (filenames, basic patterns)
+- CATEGORIZE using simple heuristics (file extensions, paths)
+- SKIP deep code analysis and breaking change detection
+- Use generic but accurate type inference
+- SKIP scope identification (omit scope from message)
+- PROCEED immediately to STEP 4

+OTHERWISE, perform thorough analysis:

 READ the staged changes from Context:
 - What files changed?
 What's their purpose in the codebase?